This post may contain affiliate links.

 A group of men in suits stopped me at the walkway.
 “Sorry, Quentin Tarantino is on his way.”

 I briefly considered forgetting about Mommy so I could photograph Quentin Tarantino, and was Uma Thurman going to be there, too?
-They’re both here in Cannes to celebrate the 20th anniversary of Pulp Fiction.
+They’re both here doing things in Cannes to celebrate the 20th anniversary of Pulp Fiction.
 But then I found two other people hurrying to Theatre Soixantième and followed them as they seemed to know the way.

 When I finally got to the right theatre, the security woman was flapping her arms, “Sorry, it’s finished.
 Full.”

 I am a Cannes loser but learned something

 So it’s now official.
 I have missed all three Canadian movies at Cannes and learned that a close brush with a famous person such as Quentin Tarantino isn’t always for the best.